+If you cannot receive blood products due to a religious reason or have an objection to receiving blood products for any other reason, you must also notify us of this before surgery.
 You do have the option of donating blood before surgery.
 It is not advised to donate blood on behalf of yourself, however you can opt to do so for religious purposes.
 If you would like to donate blood prior to your surgery, please let us know and you will be provided with a prescription to One Blood donation bank.
 You also have the option of having a trusted family member donate for you.
 Blood needs to be donated by a family member at least 7 days before surgery.
 If you wish to donate for yourself, this will need to be done at least 15 days before surgery but not more than 30 days before surgery.
 Please contact your local One Blood facility and they will provide additional instructions with regards to timing of donation of blood.

-We typically order iron infusions post operatively in an effort to restore your red blood cell count and in over 98% of cases prevent the need for transfusion.
+We typically order iron infusions post operatively in an effort to restore your red blood cell count and prevent you from having to have a transfusion.